dwvisser/favorite-linux-tools/README.md

 Look promising, but I haven't really tried enough and/or made up my mind yet:

+* I've been nervous about Nix & NixOS, but this tool looks to possibly give me 99% of what I might want from those, anyway, including having a lot of the above tools installed on any new machine easily: https://getfleek.dev/
 * [nb](https://github.com/xwmx/nb) - CLI-based notebook that utilizes Git and can sync your notes using a remote git repository.
 * [rulex](https://rulex-rs.github.io/) - I love that this "simplified" text matching language can generate non-trivial regexes for numeric ranges for me.